 Bergen Philharmonic Orchestra

-One of the world’s oldest orchestras, the Bergen Philharmonic Orchestra dates back to 1765 and is celebrating its 250th anniversary in 2015.
+One of the world’s oldest orchestras, the Bergen Philharmonic Orchestra dates back to 1765 and celebrated its 250th anniversary in 2015.

 Edvard Grieg had a close relationship with the Orchestra, and served as its artistic director during the years 1880 – 82.

-We normally start broadcasting five minutes before the concerts start.
+The live stream will normally start five minutes before the start of the concert.

 The Orchestra's recordings

 The Orchestra has an active recording schedule, and recent and ongoing recording projects include Messiaen’s Turangalîla-Symphony, ballets by Stravinsky, and a complete version of Prokofiev’s symphonies.

 The Orchestra’s recording of the complete orchestral music of Edvard Grieg remains the reference point in a competitive field.
 The first collaboration on disc between Edward Gardner and the Orchestra was a recording of orchestral realisations by Luciano Berio, and a string of new recordings with Gardner is now in progress.
 Complete discography